Grizzly Bear: struggling to survive in Alberta and Jasper National Park

 The Three Valley Confluence

 “Habitat is considered secure when there is little likelihood grizzly bears will encounter people.
-When their habitat is secure, grizzly bears can feed undisturbed and maintain their wary behaviour” (Management Plan 4.4.1)
+When their habitat is secure, grizzly bears can feed undisturbed and maintain their wary behaviour” (Jasper National Park Management Plan 4.4.1)

 The 3 Valley Confluence (3VC) is the area of the Athabasca Valley where the Maligne and Miette rivers flow into the Athabasca.
 In spring, the valley bottom is where the first shoots of new vegetation appear.
 Grizzlies leave their winter dens in the snow-covered sub-alpine and alpine areas to access this first food since going into hibernation the previous fall.
 Later they will follow the greening vegetation back to higher elevations but first they will prey on newborn elk calves in May and find themselves mates in June.
 Thus, it is a critical area at a critical time in the life cycle of park grizzlies.

 But this area has become hopelessly fragmented by human multi-use trails running every which way, many of them no more than two hundred meters apart.
-The bear is either forced to find food and a mate among hundreds of trail users or retreat to the slopes on either side of the valley.
-It is probably only a matter of time before there is a serious confrontation.
+The bear is either forced to find food and a mate in this disturbed habitat or retreat to the slopes on either side of the valley.

 It seems Parks Canada’s assurance of “maintaining or improving habitat security for grizzly bears” is no more than empty words.